Call Us 215.366.1001

 Fixing Your Furnace before It Completely Malfunctions

-However, without adequate care, your home heating system is prone to frequent unexpected breakdowns, especially during those days when you are so broke that you cannot even afford to pay a technician to fix it.
+However, without adequate care, your home heating system is prone to frequent unexpected breakdowns, especially during those days when you are so broke that you cannot even afford to pay a technician for fixing your furnace.

 If you are smart enough, a failure of your furnace should not catch you unawares.
 That’s because there are certain symptoms that a furnace system, which is about to fail will exhibit.
 One of them is a myriad of unusual noises.
 Is your furnace making these ominous noises?
 Another symptom is unrelated to furnace noise, but related to how the furnace behaves when started (lit up).

 Of all the unusual noises that may come out of a furnace, especially a gas furnace, you should not ignore this one.
-A booming sound is likely as a result of a delayed ignition in the burner component of your furnace.
-The ignition delay is normally caused by an excessive buildup of carbon particles on the jets, originating from suit.
-Consequently, the jets may not be able to ignite simultaneously like in the normal case scenario.
-Jets that end up igniting late are therefore forced to burn through a large amount of gas instantly and that creates a booming sound.
+This noise is likely caused by a delayed ignition in the burner component, which can be a serious problem.
+The delay is usually caused by a buildup of carbon particles on the jets due to soot.
+As a result, the jets may not ignite at the same time as they should.
+Jets that ignite late are then forced to burn through a large amount of gas all at once, creating a loud booming sound.

 Leave a Reply